FireBanana/SkiaCore/README.md

 # SkiaCore - Cross-Platform SkiaSharp Renderer on .Net Core

 SkiaCore is a library that uses OpenGL(through the Arqan.x64 GLFW wrapper) to render SkiaSharp in a window.
-It is currently set-up for Windows only but can be easily expanded with the alternate Arqan wrappers.
-This is still in experimental stages and only provides a simple interface for creating UI
+It is currently set-up for Windows but will be expanded further in the future to support multiple platforms.
+Currently, the whole project is being shifted to Facebook's Yoga layout engine to provide a CSS style UI system.

-<b>Note: This library is currently in Beta</b>
+<b>Note: This library is currently in Alpha. </b>

 ## Getting Started